 Having worked with Elegant Themes, I’ll say that customizing these themes is somewhat more difficult than with other theme houses, but if there’s a theme you like out-of-the-box, Elegant Themes is a no-brainer.
 And they do have a fantastic support team that’s super attentive to any questions you post in their support forums.

-5. Theme Forest
+3. Theme Forest WordPress Themes

 Because of the marketplace nature of Theme Forest, when you find a theme that interests you, make sure to check out that theme’s ratings and poke around the Comments for that theme.
 You may uncover some incompatibilities with different browsers, but any of the most recent themes for sale should be top of the line.